GustavoRodrigue-s/good-notes/README.md

     The good notes project is a simple and functional notes web application.
   </p>
   <blockquote>
-    The link to access it is: <a href="https://good-notes-app.herokuapp.com">good notes</a>
+    The link to access it's: <a href="https://good-notes-app.herokuapp.com">good notes</a>
   </blockquote>
 </div>